Python Lecture 2 - Lexical Structure of Python

 ...

-Understanding code all at once is too complex.
-Python processes it step by step, with lexical analysis as the first stage.
+Why bother with this step?
+Because understanding code all at once is too complex.
+Python processes it in stages, and lexical analysis is stage one.

 How Lexical Analyzers Work